 JC&C's general mandate for IPTs is approved annually by shareholders at its AGM.
 Detailed information on the general mandate, including the categories of applicable interested persons and transactions and review and approval procedures, are set out in a letter to shareholders that accompanies the AGM notice.
-This is sent to shareholders together with the AGM notice and is available on JC&C's and SGX's websites.
+This is published together with the AGM notice and is available on JC&C's and SGX's websites.

 The general mandate enables companies within the Group to enter into approved categories of transactions with specified interested persons, provided that such transactions are on normal commercial terms in the ordinary course of business and will not be prejudicial to the interests of JC&C and its minority shareholders.
-The transactions will undergo the review process before being approved by the Group Managing Director or the Audit Committee, as applicable, depending on the value of the transaction.
+The Audit & Risk Committee provides a confirmation each year to shareholders that the methods or procedures for determining the transaction prices under the general mandate remain unchanged and are sufficient to ensure that the transactions will be carried out on normal commercial terms and will not be prejudicial to the interests of JC&C and its minority shareholders.
+The transactions will undergo the review process before being approved by the Group Managing Director or the Audit & Risk Committee, as applicable, depending on the value of the transaction.

-For 2022, as in previous years, all IPTs entered into pursuant to the general mandate were reviewed by JC&C's internal auditor as part of its annual audit plan.
+For 2023, as in previous years, all IPTs entered into pursuant to the general mandate were reviewed by JC&C's internal auditor as part of its annual audit plan.

-Save for the transactions disclosed on the following page, no material contract has been entered into by the Group involving the interests of the Group Managing Director, a director or a controlling shareholder, either as at the end of the financial year or since the end of the financial year.
+Save for the transactions disclosed below, no material contract has been entered into by the Group involving the interests of the Group Managing Director, a director or a controlling shareholder, either as at the end of the financial year or since the end of the financial year.